 Brazilian carnival or BATUCADA drumming was used for the opening of the 2016 olympics and is a major part of the annual Rio carnival (the largest carnival in the world).
 We usually work with class size groups running workshops of 30-60 minutes, for a full or half a day.
 This is an energetic session with children playing all of the time and having amazing fun whilst learning about some of the culture of brazil.
 We have a vast library of material so we can deliver this to KS 1 – 4 changing the content to suit.
 This session is another with great links to Black History Month and can hit many of the primary National Music Curriculum goals.

 Boomwhackers are coloured plastic tubes that are tuned to individual notes.
-They are fantastic for workshops as they can be played rhythmically as you would a drum but they introduce pitch and therefore harmony.
+They are a fantastic workshop tool as they can be played rhythmically but also introduce pitch and harmony.

 We have a number of session for Boomwhackers including: